 You can opt for tax saver FDs which usually come with a lock-in period of 5 years, meaning you cannot withdraw the amount before the end of the 5-year tenure.
 You can claim a maximum income tax deduction of Rs.1.5 lakh under Section 80C of the income tax act with tax-saver FDs.

-Certain financial institutions also offer loan against FDs.
+Certain financial institutions also offer loans against FDs.
 Let’s say you have Rs.20 lakh in your FD account and you need Rs.5 lakh urgently.
 In such a situation, you can ask your bank to give you a loan against your fixed deposit.
 For loan against FD repayment, banks generally offer flexible repayment tenures.
-However, there’s one critical terms and condition attached i.e., the loan tenure should not exceed the FD tenure held with the bank.
+However, there’s one critical term and condition attached i.e., the loan tenure should not exceed the FD tenure held with the bank.

 Banks offer higher interest rates to senior citizens, usually above 0.25% – 0.75% of the normal FD rate, to senior citizens.
 This could be a viable investment option for senior citizens looking to earn interest on their savings after retirement.